-My principled objection does not come from the fact that there have been Death Row inmates exonerated, or even that is beyond statistical certainty that it *can* and *has* happened; Human lives should never be gambled by anyone but the owner of said life.
+My principled objection does not come from the fact that there have been Death Row inmates exonerated, or even that is beyond statistical certainty execution of the innocent *can* and *has* happened; a human life should never be gambled by anyone but the owner of said life.

-My stance, firm and unashamed, is that I believe no one has the right to kill a human being that is in custody in the hope that maybe, somewhere, another person might not commit a similar crime; to shed a soul no better or worse than yourself in the eyes of God, save for Grace in what amounts to a marketing strategy is simply nefarious.
+My stance, firm and unashamed, is that I believe that no one has the right to kill a human being that is in secure custody in the hopes that maybe, somewhere, another person might not commit a similar crime; to shed a soul no better or worse than yourself in the eyes of God in what amounts to a marketing strategy is simply nefarious.

-When you add that to the other two reasons I feel it has to be admitted that there is no real reason for the Death Penalty but the collective expression of natural animal bloodlust… we NEED some way to sanction our desire to kill SOMEONE for their transgressions against us, real or imagined.
+When you add that to the two reasons I first mentioned feel that it has to be admitted that there is no real reason for the Death Penalty but as a collective expression of natural animal bloodlust… we NEED some way to sanction our desire to kill SOMEONE for their transgressions against us, real or imagined.
 Yes, it is rather benign as historical expressions of bloodlust go but, does that mean we cannot decry it?

 On to my analysis of of the article:

 From David Horowitz’s Front Page Magazine